linjiatai/Efficient-annotation-process-for-histopathological-images/README.md

 # WSI-loop

 ## Introduction
 This program is an efficient annotation process for the pathologist.
+The junior pathologist can self-accumulate a large number of pixel-level annotations by this process and shubmit them to the senior pathologist for modification and confirmation as ground-truth.

+## Usage